Chief Executive and Executive Directors

 Deborah Lee joined the Trust as Chief Executive Officer (CEO) in June 2016 from the University Hospitals Bristol NHS Foundation Trust (UHBNHSFT) where she was the Chief Operating Officer and Deputy CEO.
-As CEO, Deborah is ultimately responsible for the day-to-day management of the organisation through her executive team and for ensuring the implementation of the Board’s strategic objectives.
+As CEO, Deborah is ultimately responsible for the day-to-day leadership of the organisation through her executive team and for ensuring the implementation of the Board’s strategic objectives.

 Deborah has been nationally recognised by the Health Service Journal as one of the Top 50 Inspirational Women in Healthcare and has made the Top 50 NHS Chief Executives list for the last two years running.
 She qualified originally as a registered nurse, before returning to university to read economics and subsequently gained an MBA from Bristol Business School.

-Deborah started her NHS management career in 1990 and has worked in acute, primary and community sectors, holding board appointments in three different commissioning organisations before joining UHBNHSFT.
+Deborah started her NHS management career in 1990 and has worked in acute, primary and community sectors, holding board appointments in five different organisations.

 Deputy CEO & Director of People: Emma Wood

 Emma is an experienced executive whose specialisms include employee relations and engagement, organisational design and development, resourcing and talent development.

 With a strong track record across both private and public sector, Emma previously worked at South Western Ambulance Service NHS Foundation Trust as well as Avon and Somerset Constabulary.
 Emma holds a BA in Psychology and Education and an MSC in Integrated Professional Practice from UWE.
 She is a Chartered Fellow of the Chartered Institute of Personnel and Development.

 Steve Hams joined us as Executive Director of Quality and Chief Nurse in October 2017 and is responsible for nursing, midwifery, allied health professions and quality.
 He is also the Director of Infection Prevention and Control and professor at the Three Counties School of Nursing and Midwifery.